Most Talked-About Controversies Linked to Sarah Silverman

 A closer look at the most debated and controversial moments involving Sarah Silverman.

-In 2005, Sarah Silverman performed "Jesus is Magic" routine, where she joked about killing Jesus: "I'm glad the Jews killed Jesus.
+In 2005, Sarah Silverman joked about killing Jesus in her "Jesus is Magic" routine, saying "I'm glad the Jews killed Jesus.
 I'd do it again!"
-In 2019, she received death wishes from two Baptist pastors over the routine.

 During the MTV Movie Awards in June 2007, which she hosted, Sarah Silverman joked in her opening monologue about Paris Hilton going to jail for violating probation on an alcohol-related drunk-driving conviction, making Hilton – who was in the live audience – noticeably uncomfortable.
 She later apologized for the jokes.